 Balance stakeholder views, and engage sectors on their own terms

 Perhaps the most critical key for collaboration, says Kochan, is starting with a basis of agreement between public and private stakeholders.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016] This can set an organizational context for setting a strategy with broad appeal.
+[Kochan, J., phone interview , August 16, 2016] This can set an organizational context for setting a strategy with broad appeal.
 Ultimately, the balance of public and private partners and funding sources was important for establishing a broad, multi-sectoral perspective for the organization.

 Formalize Commitments